 The history of the holobiont concept

+Holism is a philosophical notion first proposed by Aristotle in the 4th century BC.
+It states that systems should be studied in their entirety, with a focus on the interconnections between their various components rather than on the individual parts (Met.
+Z.17, 1041b11–33).
+Such systems have emergent properties that result from the behavior of a system that is ‘larger than the sum of its parts’.
+However, a major shift away from holism occurred during the Age of "Enlightenment" when the dominant thought summarized as “dissection science” was to focus on the smallest component of a system as a means of understanding it.

-Current theory proposes a single origin for eukaryotic cells through the symbiotic assimilation of prokaryotes to form first mitochondria and later plastids through several independent symbiotic events (reviewed in Archibald 2015).
+The idea of holism started to regain popularity when the endosymbiosis theory was first proposed by Mereschkowski (1905) and further developed by Wallin (1925).
+Still accepted today, this theory posits a single origin for eukaryotic cells through the symbiotic assimilation of prokaryotes to form first mitochondria and later plastids (the latter through several independent symbiotic events) via phagocytosis (reviewed in Archibald 2015).
 These ancestral and founding symbiotic events, which prompted the metabolic and cellular complexity of eukaryotic life, most likely occurred in the ocean (Martin et al. 2008).